reposense/RepoSense/docs/ug/usingReports.md

 <box type="info" seamless>

-The links to external webpages is only properly supported when RepoSense analyzes a remote repository belonging to GitHub, GitLab or BitBucket.
+Links to external webpages (repository link, author's profile, blame view, etc.) is only properly supported when RepoSense analyzes a remote repository belonging to GitHub, GitLab or BitBucket.
 </box>

 <!-- ==================================================================================================== -->